Maze displays the prototype exactly as it appears in your Figma file, allowing testers to see any changes immediately.

 What happens if Maze detects a change in the Figma file?

-This is to avoid a poor tester experience that prevents them from accurately testing, and to reduce the risk of potentially wasting hired tester credits on a test that doesn’t capture the data you had intended to collect.
+This is to avoid a poor tester experience that prevents them from accurately testing, and to reduce the risk of wasting hired tester credits on a test that doesn’t capture the data you had intended to collect.

 Your testers won't be able to access the live maze, with the following error appearing when they launch the maze: